tesla-project/tip/README.md

     * MAX_MEM_THREAD: Maximum memory allowed for each thread.
 Once achieved, thread will be restarted.
     * LOG_ROTATE_MAX_BYTES: Maximum size in bytes of log files before rotate. (default 5242880)
     * LOG_ROTATE_BACKUP_COUNT: Number of log files to store as backup.
 Older files will be removed.
+    * SECRET_PREFIX: Prefix added to secret names.

 ### Database

     * DB_HOST: Database host
     * DB_PORT: Database port
 	* DB_USER: Username used to authenticate with the database
-	* DB_PASSWORD: Password for provided username
+	* DB_PASSWORD: Password for provided username.
+If a secret is provided, it has preference over this environment variable.
 	* DB_NAME: Database name
 	* DB_SCHEMA: Database schema (only used when database is PostreSQL